 Want to ace that interview?
-Make sure your strongest competition is interviewed on a different dayJanuary 17th, 2013 in Psychology & Psychiatry /
+Make sure your strongest competition is interviewed on a different dayJanuary 17, 2013 in Medicine & Health / Psychology & Psychiatry

 Whether an applicant receives a high or low score may have more to do with who else was interviewed that day than the overall strength of the applicant pool, according to new research published in Psychological Science, a journal of the Association for Psychological Science.